EugeneKozhun/commit-message-template/README.md

 ## Features

-- Set the standard commit message template for your project
+- Set the default commit message template for your project
-- You can use keywords for a ticket id and branch type to dynamically set values in a message
+- You can use keywords to dynamically set values in a message
 - You can set the caret position in your template

 ## Installation